-The cut-off date allows late submissions from the student.
+The cut-off date is the point at which you will no longer accept submissions.
 Once enabled and set to a date on or after the due date, students will not be able to submit after this date without an extension.
 The teacher may grant an extension by going to the class assignment grading screen, clicking the “Edit” column and choosing “grant extension” for the relevant student.

 In this way, module conveners do not have to change settings for the entire assignment or create another assignment to enable late submission for particular students (for example, those with extenuating circumstances).

-Step 5: Select submission type of the assignment.
-There are 5 types available on QMplus: File submissions, QMplus Hub portfolio submissions, online audio recordings, online text and coursework coversheet submission.
+Step 5: Select the submission type of the assignment.
+There are 5 types available on QMplus: File submissions, QMplus Hub portfolio submissions, online audio recordings, online text (including video) and coursework coversheet submission.

 The size of of the the file that can be uploaded has been set to 50mb by default however, should a file be larger than 40mb then it will not be processed by Turnitin, should you choose to enable the plagiarism detection software in the options further down.